ALMA detection of hydrogen cyanide (HCN) in the atmosphere of Saturn: Observation and data reductions

-We used the Common Astronomy Software Application ({\tt CASA 5.4.1})\footnote{\url{https://casa.nrao.edu/casadocs/casa-5.4.1}} with a standard data reduction pipeline delivered by the ALMA observatory for data analysis and spectral imaging \citep{m07}.
-We used the Perley-Butler 2017 flux calibrator model for matching the continuum flux density of the flux calibrator with a 5\% accuracy using the task {\tt SETJY} in CASA \citep{pal17}.
-We applied the CASA pipeline task {\tt hifa\_bandpassflag} and {\tt hifa\_flagdata} to flag the bad antenna data.
-During the bandpass calibration, we carefully removed the telluric effect from the data.
-After the flux, bandpass, and gain calibration, we separated the target data set into another data set using the task {\tt MSTRANSFORM} with all available rest frequencies.
-After splitting the target data, we used the task {\tt TCLEAN} with {\tt HOGBOM} algorithm for creating the continuum image of Saturn.
-After the continuum analysis, we used the CASA task {\tt UVCONTSUB} for continuum subtraction because continuum subtraction was essential for studying the spectral line.
-After the continuum subtraction, we used the task {\tt TCLEAN} for each rest frequency to create the spectral data cubes of Saturn.
-For the correction of the primary beam pattern in the synthesised image, we applied the {\tt IMPBCOR} task in CASA.
-After creating the spectral data cubes, we observed that the line emission was coming from both the eastern and western limbs of Saturn.
+After downloading the archival raw data of Saturn from the ALMA archive, we used the Common Astronomy Software Application ({\tt CASA 5.4.1}) with a standard data reduction pipeline delivered by the ALMA observatory for data analysis and imaging \citep{m07}.
+We imported the ALMA data into CASA using task {\tt IMPORTASDM}.
+During the data analysis, we used the Perley-Butler 2017 flux calibrator model to match the continuum flux density of the flux calibrator with 5\% accuracy using the task {\tt SETJY} in CASA \citep{pal17}.
+We applied the CASA pipeline tasks {\tt hifa\_bandpassflag} and {\tt hifa\_flagdata} to remove the bad antenna data.
+During the bandpass calibration, we carefully removed the telluric effect from the data by flagging the channels where the telluric absorption lines were observed.
+We do not observe any telluric lines near the lines of CO and HCN.
+We found a strong telluric absorption line of ozone (O$_{3}$) at a frequency of 355.01 GHz, and we removed that line during the data analysis.
+After the flux, bandpass, and gain calibration, we separated the target dataset into another dataset using the task {\tt MSTRANSFORM} with all available rest frequencies.
+After splitting the target data, we used task {\tt TCLEAN} with the {\tt HOGBOM} algorithm to create the continuum image of Saturn.
+We used the line-free channels during the production of the continuum emission images.
+After that, we used the CASA task {\tt UVCONTSUB} for continuum subtraction because continuum subtraction is essential for studying the spectral line.
+After continuum subtraction, we used the task {\tt TCLEAN} with the {\tt SPECMODE = CUBE} parameter for each rest frequency to create the spectral data cubes of Saturn.
+To correct the primary beam pattern in the synthesized image, we applied the {\tt IMPBCOR} task in the CASA.
+The data analysis flowchart is shown in Figure {A1}.